 Modified Longbow Authorization

-Please note: this law will expire on December 31, 2012, after which the Modified Archery Permit will again be required.
+Please note: this law expired on December 31, 2012.
+The Modified Archery Permit is again required.

 With proper authorization, hunters with permanent or temporary physical disabilities, and who are unable to draw and hold a bow, may use a bow equipped with a device to hold it in a drawn position.
 See Modified Longbow Authorization for more details.

 New York's antler restriction program includes all of Wildlife Management Units (WMUs) 3C, 3H, 3J & 3K in the Southern Catskills, and a new law signed by the Governor in August 2011 extends mandatory antler restrictions into the part of WMU 3A that is south and west of Route 28.
 See the Deer Hunting Season map for details.

 Game Harvest Reporting Period Extended